Flamarion (footballer, born 1996)

-Flamarion Jovinho Filho (born 30 July 1996), known as Flamarion Junior or simply Flamarion, is a Brazilian football player who plays for Erovnuli Liga club Dinamo Batumi.
+Flamarion Jovino Filho (born 30 July 1996), known as Flamarion Junior or simply Flamarion, is a Brazilian professional footballer who plays as a forward for Uzbekistan Super League club Pakhtakor.

 Club career

 Dinamo Batumi

-In 2017 he played 21 games for Dinamo Batumi without scoring.
-In 2018 he scored 24 goals in 31 games.
-In 2019 he scored 17 goals in 30 games.
-At the first 8 games in 2020 he scored 4 goals.
+In 2017 Flamarion played 21 games for Dinamo Batumi without scoring.
+In 2018, he became the top goalscorer by netting 24 goals in 31 games and gained recognition as the best player in the 2nd division.
+The next season, being in the top league now, he scored 17 goals in 30 games and won a nomination for Player of the Year.

-Rotor Volgograd
+Loan to Rotor Volgograd

 On 7 September 2020, he joined Russian Premier League club FC Rotor Volgograd on loan.
 He made his Russian Premier League debut for Rotor on 27 September 2020 in a game against FC Rubin Kazan and scored a goal in a 1–3 home defeat.